Remediate Letters and Songs

 and songs are remediated the same way.
 Read about

-Encode Letters and Songs in Modern Texts.
+Encode Letters and Songs in Modernized Texts.

 Both letters and songs are effectively interruptions to the unfolding dialogue, read